Kawaxte/stockbasterd-rs/README.md

 3. Select the type of issue you want to open.
 4. Fill in the necessary details and click the `Submit new issue` button.

-I'll try to respond to the issue as soon as possible.

 ### Forking and Making Pull Requests

 [![gh_pr_a](https://img.shields.io/github/issues-pr/Kawaxte/stockbasterd-rs?logo=github&style=for-the-badge)](https://github.com/Kawaxte/stockbasterd-rs/pulls)